Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-30-administrative-units.md

 categories: [ Azure, Security, AzureAD ]
 tags: [azure, azuread, security]
 image: assets/images/adminunits.png
-description: "Administrative Units (AUs) allow Azure AD admins to delegate admin permission to a custom segment of a tenant_organization (such as region, department, business units).
+description: "Administrative Units (AUs) allow organizations to delegate admin permission to a custom scope and segment (such as region, department, business units) within a single Azure AD tenant.
 In this blog post I like to share my experience including use cases, considerations and limitations of the AU management (preview) feature"
 featured: false
 hidden: true
 ---